Abubakar Liman

 Abubakar Sadiq Liman (born 1 January 1964) is a military officer in the Nigerian Air force.
 In November 2019, he was appointed commandant of Armed Forces Command and Staff College, Jaji to March 2021.
 He is presently appointed as the Deputy chief of Defence Intelligence Agency (Nigeria) (DIA).

 Biography

 He was born in Lapai, Niger State.
 He started his early education in Central Primary School Lapai and he obtained his high certificate at Federal Government College Odogbolu, Ogun.
 He was member of the 37 Regular Course in helicopter engineer at Nigerian Defence Academy.
-He holds B.Sc in Physics and Diploma in Public Administration.
+He holds B.Sc. in Physics and Diploma in Public Administration.

-He had an Engineering Training course 320 Air Force Institute of Technology, hughes 300c Helicopter at 115 Special operations group Port Harcourt and Mi-34c helicopter in Russia, and later as a junior rank he obtained a Senior Staff Courses at Armed Forces Command and Staff College Jaji.
+He had an Engineering Training course 320 Air Force Institute of Technology, Hughes 300C helicopter at 115 Special operations group Port Harcourt and Mil Mi-34c helicopter in Russia, and later as a junior rank he obtained a Senior Staff Courses at Armed Forces Command and Staff College Jaji.